 damage is caused (to another vehicle or property other than that belonging to the defendant, or to an animal not in the vehicle)

-It is for the prosecution to prove beyond reasonable doubt that the defendant did not stop or wait a reasonable amount of time, and that he was aware of the accident.
+'Accident' is not defined in RTA 1988 and it is left to the courts to apply a common sense approach, perhaps asking whether an ordinary person would, in the circumstances of the case, say that there had been an accident.
+It is for the prosecution to prove beyond reasonable doubt that the defendant did not stop or wait a reasonable amount of time, and that they were aware of the accident.

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.